TheMindVirus/tinyusb/README.md

 The solution to the lack of error messages is that the `lwip` submodule lib \
 was an empty directory despite updating all submodules.
 This has been done manually.

-This shouldn't exist...but it does...: \
+This shouldn't exist...but it does... \
 https://github.com/TheMindVirus/tinyusb/blob/rndis-dev/tinyusb_dev_net_lwip_webserver.uf2

 ### Next Steps